Matt-Chang/AI-Content-Detection-Twisted-Prompts-Analysis/README.md

 # LLM---Detect-AI-Generated-Text

+Here are the steps we took for this project:

 Data Collection:
 Collect a large dataset of both AI-generated text and human-written text.
 This can include texts from different AI models (e.g., GPT-3, GPT-4) and various sources of human-written content.